neil-oliver/data-structures/week04/README.md

 ## Update from Week 03
 ### Parsing All 10 Zones
 The code from [Week 03](https://github.com/neil-oliver/data-structures/tree/master/week03) was updated to now parse and save all 10 files.
-The process of iterating through all 10 files was very similar to the method used in the [Week 01](https://github.com/neil-oliver/data-structures/tree/master/week01)task.
+The process of iterating through all 10 files was very similar to the method used in the [Week 01](https://github.com/neil-oliver/data-structures/tree/master/week01) task.

 ```javascript
 for (let i = 0; i < 10; i++) {